 See more Beef recipes

-We recommend pairing this with finest* South African Pinotage.
+We recommend pairing this with Tesco Finest South African Pinotage.